Franca Buss, M.A.

 Curriculum

-Franca Buss studied literature, philosophy and art history at the University of Hamburg.
-Her doctoral thesis examines the effects of enlightenment debates around the status of religion and questions regarding the hereafter on 18th century funerary culture (funded by the Gerda Henkel Foundation, submitted in September 2022).
+Franca Buss studied Literature, Philosophy and Art History at the University of Hamburg.
+Her doctoral thesis examined the impact of Enlightenment debates about the status of religion and the afterlife on 18th-century funerary culture (summa cum laude).
+The thesis was awarded the Deubner Promotionspreis of the Deutscher Verband für Kunstgeschichte.
 From October 2016 to September 2017, she worked as a research assistant for Prof. Dr. Iris Wenderholm at the Department of Art History in Hamburg.
-Since April she works as a research assistant to Prof. Dr. Frank Fehrenbach and since October 2022, she is also part of the the CAS »Imaginaria of Force«.
-Her research focuses on text-image relations in the arts, European funerary monuments in the early modern period, the history of ideas in the 18th century, the aesthetics of the corpse, the forms and powers of violent images, and the visual coverage of the COVID-19 pandemic.
-In her new research project, Franca Buss deals with the dynamic qualities of landscapes in pre-modern art.
+From April 2022 to October 2023, she was also a research assistant to Prof Dr Frank Fehrenbach.
+Since October 2022, Franca Buss has been a member of the CAS "Imaginaria of Force".
+Her research focuses on text-image relations in the arts, early modern funerary monuments, the history of ideas in the 18th century, the aesthetics of the corpse, the forms and powers of violent images, and the visual reporting of the COVID-19 pandemic.
+In her new research project, Franca Buss focusses on the dynamic qualities of landscapes in pre-modern art.

 Publications